Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

-During the transition from the normal to the superconducting states a calibrated magnetic field, $H_{\perp}$, was applied in the direction perpendicular to the loop plane by means of a superconducting cylindrical coil aligned with the loop axis, while the LJTJ was electrically isolated: in fact, both the junction voltage and current leads were open during the whole thermal cycle.
-At the end of each cycle, the transverse field was removed and -- as previously explained -- the possible fluxoids are counted by a measurement of the LJTJ's (positive and negative) zero-field critical currents.
-Due to the annihilation of a fluxoid-antifluxoid pair, this method works well as long as the chances to have two trapped fluxoids are small.
-Hundreds of thermal cycles were carried out for each value of the trapping field, $H_{\perp}$; the field value was increased in steps corresponding to about $0.1-0.2\Phi_0$ changes in the freezing magnetic flux, $\Phi_f$, linked to the loop, until a total flux variation, $\Delta \Phi_f$, well above one flux quantum was achieved.
-In order to run batches of several thousands of equal thermal cycles with given constant parameters, the automation of thermal cycles was implemented by means of a switching unit controlled by a GPIB interface; this also allowed for much more robust statistics to be achieved.
+During the transition from the normal to the superconducting states, a calibrated magnetic field $H_{\perp}$ was applied perpendicular to the loop plane by means of a superconducting cylindrical coil aligned with the loop axis, while the LJTJ was electrically isolated; in fact, both the junction voltage and current leads were open during the whole thermal cycle.
+At the end of each cycle, the transverse field was removed and -- as previously explained -- the possible fluxoids are counted by a measurement of the LJTJ's zero-field critical currents.
+This method works well as long as the probability $f_2$ of trapping two fluxoids is small.
+Hundreds of thermal cycles were carried out for each value of the trapping field, $H_{\perp}$; the field value was increased in steps of about $0.1-0.2\Phi_0$ until a total flux variation, $\Delta \Phi_f$, well above one flux quantum was achieved.
+In order to run batches of several thousands of equal thermal cycles with given constant parameters, the automation of thermal cycles was implemented by means of a switching unit controlled by a GPIB interface; this also allowed for more robust statistics to be achieved.
 At the end of each thermal quench, the zero-field junction current-voltage characteristic is automatically digitally acquired and stored.
-Later, the output of each thermal cycle is analysed algorithmically to yield statistics for the trapped flux quanta.

-The temperature dependence of the LJTJ's gap voltage was used as an on-chip fast thermometer, to monitor the chip temperature during the thermal cycle and the quenching time, $\tau_Q$, was inferred from a a well known fitting and extrapolation procedure\cite{PRB06}.
-Fig.~\ref{tauq} shows that the quenching time, $\tau_Q$, is proportional to the laser pulse duration, $\Delta t$, with the proportionality constant almost independent of the sample (and of its mounting procedure).
-Indeed, this method for reading the loop winding number by means of a LJTJ, has been already suggested and adopted in a previous work\cite{PRB09}, but it became reliable and efficient only when the $\delta$-biased\cite{PRB10} junction was replaced by an in-line type one\cite{ferrel,os,PRB12}, as depicted in Fig.~\ref{ringb}.
+The temperature dependence of the LJTJ's gap voltage was used as an on-chip fast thermometer, to monitor the chip temperature during the thermal cycle.
+The quench time, $\tau_Q$, was inferred from a well known fitting procedure~\cite{monaco2006b}.
+Fig.~\ref{tauq} shows that the quench time $\tau_Q$ is proportional to the laser pulse duration $\Delta t$, with the proportionality constant almost independent of the sample (and of its mounting procedure).
+Indeed, this method for reading the loop winding number using a LJTJ was adopted in a previous work~\cite{monaco2009}, but it became reliable and efficient only when the $\delta$-biased~\cite{PRB10} junction was replaced by an in-line one~\cite{PRB12,ferrel,os}, as shown in Fig.~\ref{ringb}.